tke578/restaurant-discovery-api/README.md

 POST /api/v1/users/
 ```

-Creates the user and returns the Authentication token
+Creates the user and returns the Authorization token

 | Parameter | Type | Description |